Micronutrient Functions in Plants

 - Most micronutrients are part of the enzyme systems of plants.

-- Micronutrients play important roles in redox reactions
+- Micronutrients play important roles in redox reactions, photosynthesis, N fixation, and protein synthesis.

 - Cl is primarily involved in osmotic and cation neutralization.